yoori/flare-bypasser/README.md

 #### POST `/v1` : cmd = `request.get_cookies` (FlareSolverr compatible API)
 #### POST `/get_cookies` (see /docs)

-Return cookies after challenge solve.
+Return cookies after challenge solve. <br />
-Don't forget to use userAgent (obtained from the API) in your code when sending request with this cookie.
+Don't forget to use userAgent (obtained from the API) in your code when sending request with this cookie. <br />

-For sites, that support HTTP/2: I recommend to use library, that support it too, because you can get 403 with using HTTP/1.1 if cookie got with using HTTP/2.
+For sites, that support HTTP/2: I recommend to use library, that support it too.
+Because you can get 403 with using HTTP/1.1 if cookie got with using HTTP/2. <br />
 Python `requests` library support only HTTP/1.1, you can use [AsyncClient](https://github.com/yoori/flare-bypasser/blob/main/src/flare_bypasser/async_client.py) or python `httpx` package directly.